 Yosemite Mariposa County

 Of course, the best way to experience Yosemite National Park is on foot!
 The hiking trails through Yosemite lend themselves to every hiking level and the vast scenery is breathtaking.
-There are so manyhikes in Yosemite Mariposa County, so be sure to do your research to select the best one for both your group’s skill level and what you’d like to see on the trail.
+The ideal time to visit Yosemite is in May and September.
+Although the drive is a safe one, thunderstorms are common during July through September.
+You may not be able to access the weather stations here, so getting a personal weather tool can aid well in your hike.
+Personal weather stations (like Ambient Weather) provide tools to monitor the temperature, humidity, wind speed, and a lot more.
+The info is especially helpful when you are planning a road trip, hike or any other form of outdoor travel.
+Speaking of hikes, there are so many to choose from when in Yosemite Mariposa County.
+So be sure to do your research to select the best one for both your group’s skill level and what you’d like to see on the trail.

 You’ve most likely heard of the strenuous Half Dome Hike: a 17-mile trail beginning at Happy Isles which offers an incredible view nearly 4,800 ft. above Yosemite Valley at its conclusion.
 It’s a popular attraction, but trust me… you don’t have the pre-festival time for this hike.
 A trail purely for experienced hikers, the Half Dome Hike can be easily substituted with the less acclaimed but more practical Lembert Dome Hike.
 At the end of this 4-mile roundtrip hike, you’ll experience stunning views of the lush Tuolumne Meadows and river, the Cathedral Range and other spectacular mountain peaks.